-Registers of Scotland (RoS) is the government department responsible for keeping public registers of land, property, and other legal documents in Scotland.
+Registers of Scotland (RoS) is responsible for keeping public registers of land, property, and other legal documents in Scotland.

 We are headed by the Keeper of the Registers of Scotland who is directly accountable to the Scottish Parliament.